auramagi/swift-scoped-state/README.md

 `@State` declares a value that belongs to a SwiftUI view hierarchy. `@Environment` accesses a value created elsewhere and provided through context.
 APIs such as `@AppStorage`, `@SceneStorage`, Core Data's `@FetchRequest`, and SwiftData's `@Query` sit somewhere between the two: a view declares the state it needs, while a key or query connects that state to an external source.

 `@ScopedState` follows that model.
-A view identifies state through a static key path.
-A container puts the corresponding scope into the SwiftUI environment.
+A view identifies state through a static key path, and a container puts the corresponding scope into the SwiftUI environment.
 The property wrapper resolves the connection, retains its current value for the lifetime of the view's state, and receives later updates from the external source.
 Writable connections also send changes back to that source.

-`@ScopedState` is a `DynamicProperty`.
-It resolves its scope from the SwiftUI environment and uses SwiftUI state to retain the active connection and current value across view updates.
+As a `DynamicProperty`, `@ScopedState` participates in SwiftUI's update cycle.
+It uses SwiftUI state to keep the active connection and current value across view updates, rather than asking the view to initialize and retain that machinery itself.

-A connection follows the lifetime of the SwiftUI state that declares it.
+The connection follows the lifetime of the SwiftUI state that declares it.
 This is not the same as view appearance: SwiftUI may retain state for a view that is temporarily off-screen, such as a view in a navigation hierarchy.

 ### Scopes

 A scope groups state and operations that share context. `TodoScope` doesn't merely collect todo-related APIs; it represents one particular todo.
 That context lets it expose `title`, `isCompleted`, and `delete` instead of APIs that repeatedly accept a `Todo.ID`.

 Scopes are ordinary types containing statically declared connections.
-They form the interface between views and containers without exposing a concrete container type to the consuming view.
+They require no protocol or registration, and they form the interface between views and containers without exposing a concrete container type to the consuming view.
+A root scope can describe a broad view hierarchy, while a child scope represents more specific context within it.

-Scope types and key paths make available connections explicit and checked by the compiler.
+Scope types and key paths make the available connections explicit and checked by the compiler.
 Resolution does not depend on string keys, runtime casts, or a service lookup.

 ### Connections

 A connection describes how scoped state receives its initial value and later updates.
 It may also describe how changes are written back to the external source.
+The definition stored in a scope is not itself an active subscription; `@ScopedState` uses it to establish a connection for that property and SwiftUI state lifetime.

+A configured connection is established with an `Equatable` configuration.
+If that configuration changes while the SwiftUI state remains alive, the connection updates to represent the new context.

 | Type | Capability |
 | --- | --- |